Configure Keycloak as a Key Manager¶

 Follow the instructions given below to configure Keycloak as a third-party Key Manager.

-For more information, see the Getting Started Guide, which is under the official Keycloak documentation.
+For more information, refer to the Getting Started Guide in the official Keycloak documentation.

 Step 1 - Configure Keycloak¶

 Click Client Scopes and create client scope named "default".